 Prized prospect Jarred Kelenic starts his return.
-Is it in time to make push to play in left field for Mariners?
+Is it in time to make a push to play in left field for Mariners?

 Even though the Mariners went into the season with only two true outfielders — Kyle Lewis and Mallex Smith — on the opening-day roster and planned to use utility infielders at the corner outfield spots, they felt Kelenic needed more development time before debuting in the big leagues.

 With players receiving three days of MLB service time for every day spent at the MLB level in 2020, Scoffield believed the Mariners were manipulating his service time to delay his eligibility for free agency and punishing him for spurning a long-term contract extension made early last offseason.
-Scoffield also told USA Today that the Mariners offered a quid pro quo, telling Kelenic that if he signed the contract that he’d be on the opening day roster in 2020.
+Scoffield also told USA Today that the Mariners offered a quid pro quo, telling Kelenic that if he signed the contract that he’d be on the opening-day roster in 2020.
 Dipoto has vehemently denied that offer was ever made.

-Had the Mariners put Kelenic on the opening day roster, he would’ve been on target to be a free agent after the 2025 season.
-By not calling up Kelenic in 2020, they prolonged it till after the 2026 season.
+Had the Mariners put Kelenic on the opening-day roster, he would’ve been on target to be a free agent after the 2025 season.
+By not calling up Kelenic in 2020, they prolonged it until after the 2026 season.
 If they limit Kelenic’s service time days to under 172 games in 2021, he won’t be eligible for free agency until after the 2027 season.

 When former CEO and president Kevin Mather made his infamous speech to the Bellevue Breakfast Rotary Club, he basically confirmed that even though they invited several of the top prospects like Kelenic, Logan Gilbert, Julio Rodriguez and others to summer camp and were included in the team’s limited player pool in 2020, they weren’t going to call up any of them regardless of circumstance, including a team-wide COVID-19 outbreak.